AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ## Step 1: Get an API Key

-During this beta release, developers must create a "personal" AdobeID, known as a "Type 1" or "Federated" ID for creating API credentials.
-* The tests you run in this account will not be transferrable to another account later.
-* After the alpha release, we will send additional instructions for creating and managing credentials that are associated with your organization.

-After you've created the correct type of account, sign into the [Adobe console](https://developer.adobe.com/console) and make sure you've created the correct type of account.
-Your login screen should indicate "Personal Account".

-Create a new project, then sign up for an API Key for by clicking "Add an API" and choosing **CC Libraries API**.
-For OAuth, choose **Single Page App** and provide your redirect URI patterns and default redirect URI.
+During this beta release, please reach out to efinnegan@adobe.com to register interest in integrating with the SDK.

 ## Step 2: Embed the SDK

 We are in the process of distributing this SDK as a CDN.
 During this beta phase, you can embed the SDK into your app by downloading the bundled SDK in the `/dist` folder of the [prerelease repo](https://github.com/AdobeDocs/cc-everywhere).

 > **Note**: Until the SDK can be pulled directly from a CDN, you'll need to download and serve the SDK yourself locally.
-To try this on a local server, refer to the [local development set-up guide](../quickstart/local/index.md)
+To try this on a local server, refer to the [local development set-up guide](./local/index.md)

 ### HTML Example